4.53 Bed-Hold-Private Child Caring (PCC) / Residential or Private Child Placing (PCP) Foster Care Placement

 The SSW:

-1. Requests approval, in writing, for the following types of bed holds from:
+1. Requests approval, in writing, for the following types of bed-holds from:

-1. The SRA or designee (SRAA or SRCA) to hold a bed for up to two (2) weeks for a child who is away from a placement with the intent for the child to return to the same placement (for foster care this means the child will return to the same family that he/she left) during those two (2) weeks;
+1. The SRA or designee (SRAA or SRCA) to hold a bed for up to two (2) weeks for a child who is away from a placement with the intent for the child to return to the same placement (for foster care this means the child will return to the same family that they left) during those two (2) weeks;

 3. The FSOS for up to two (2) weeks when a child has a temporary stay at a psychiatric hospital and the child is expected to be released within two (2) weeks;